-Each eligible institution must have the ability to report MSG data via an electronic means that interfaces with OHE's DDS.
+Each eligible institution must have the ability to report MSG data via a web portal that interfaces with OHE's MNAID system.

-Each institution "...is responsible for submitting a batch containing DDS records for both State Grant recipients and no-need students...on at least a monthly basis."
-The first DDS batch for a new aid year must be submitted by June for an institution using a leading summer term and by August 1 for institutions that begin reporting with fall term.
+Each institution must submit a State Grant File containing records for both State Grant recipients and no-need students on at least a monthly basis.
+The first State Gant File for a new aid year must be submitted by June for an institution using a leading summer term and by August 1 for institutions that begin reporting with fall term.